-Pappas, a Republican, was the representative for New Jersey’s 12th congressional district from 1997 to 1998.
+Pappas was the representative for New Jersey’s 12th congressional district and was a Republican.
+He served from 1997 to 1998.

-Each dot in the chart below was a member of the House of Representatives in 1998.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Pappas is shown as a purple triangle. (analysis methodology)
+Pappas is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1998 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Pappas sponsored bills primarily in these issue areas:

 Taxation (17%) International Affairs (17%) Agriculture and Food (17%) Housing and Community Development (17%) Armed Forces and National Security (17%) Commerce (17%)

 Recently Introduced Bills